Cosmology with the angular cross-correlation of gravitational-wave and galaxy catalogs: Forecasts for next-generation interferometers and the Euclid survey: Results and discussion

-The relative overall improvement from 13 to 20 with equally populated bins can also be appreciated from the improved FoM (Fig.~\ref{fig:nbins}).
-This improvement in the FoM can be attributed to the enhanced ability to break the degeneracy between the galaxy bias and the cosmological parameters, particularly $A_s$ and $n_s$, which determine the amplitude of the auto-correlation spectra.
-While these parameters are shared across different redshift bins, the bias is treated as a free parameter for each bin.
-Consequently, adding more bins helps to better resolve the bias, as long as shot noise allows, which is the case here.
-To better understand this, consider the limiting case of a single redshift bin (i.e., no tomography): in this configuration, the bias and the amplitude $A_s$ would be fully degenerate, significantly reducing the constraining power on the other cosmological parameters.
+Crucially, bins must be equally populated: equally spaced schemes yield much weaker improvements since constraints on $\Omega_{\rm m}$ come mainly from intermediate redshifts, and the equal number of sources keeps shot noise balanced across bins.
+The overall gain from 13 to 20 equally populated bins is also reflected in the FoM.
+The improvement comes from better disentangling the tracer bias from $A_s$ and $n_s$.
+While the latter two are shared across bins, the bias is free in each bin.
+More bins thus provide independent slices where the bias can be constrained separately, reducing degeneracies with $A_s$ and $n_s$ as long as shot noise remains under control.
+In the limiting case of a single bin (no tomography), bias and $A_s$ would be fully degenerate, drastically weakening constraints on other parameters.

-We note that increasing the number of bins can lead to more signal “leakage” between nearby redshift bins due to photometric redshift errors.
-This necessitates a careful consideration of the covariance between redshift bins.
-While our analysis fully accounts for this, we acknowledge that limitations of the Limber approximation may become more pronounced in the correlations between different redshift bins.
-Therefore, its accuracy with a high number of bins should be more thoroughly assessed, and we plan to explore this aspect in future work.